charlesfinney/00_Achievement_Algorithm/README.md

-# TO Be Named intgrated Co-Learning process Algorithm
+# Achievement Algorithm &  intgrated Co-Learning process.
 Algorithm or framework for all stages on the road to achivement

 _"Reading maketh a full man, conference a ready man, and writing an exact man"_
 _Sir Francis Bacon_

+  why pay money when you can make money organizing gatherings
-Reading = coursework
-Conference = Laissez-passer.org - crypto art festival
+Reading = coursework  | your own code solutions Conference = Meetups and Conferences | Laissez-passer.org - crypto art festival
-Writing = Pneuma token Whitepaper
+Writing = crypto Blogging | our own Pneuma token Whitepaper

-## Roadmap
+## An interchangable Roadmap
+_No matter who, we all could use the same templates and guides from whatever idea to achievement_
 Resume and/or resreach website (make templates)
 Read or Learn (example solidity course, Pluralsight) Corresponding Conferences,Meetups and groups (list meetups, entrepreneur environment)